mgoyal2-atl/atlassian-bitbucket-server-integration-plugin/docs/deployment_notifications.md

 Data Center on commits or pull requests.

 As of version 3.1.0 of this plugin, you can configure deployment-related jobs to send notifications to this API.
-This feature supports freestyle, pipeline, and multipipeline jobs.
+This feature supports freestyle, pipeline, and multibranch pipeline jobs.

 ## Configuration